Fiona Button: Theatre

 Button made her West End debut in 2007 in Rock 'n' Roll by Tom Stoppard playing young Esme and Alice.
 In 2009 she appeared in Madame de Sade for the Donmar Warehouse opposite Judi Dench and Rosamund Pike, then as Sonya in Vanya at the Gate Theatre.
 In 2010 she played Rachel in the original cast of Posh at the Royal Court Theatre, then Mabel Chiltern in An Ideal Husband at the Vaudeville Theatre.

 In 2013 Button originated the role of Wendy in Wendy and Peter Pan for the Royal Shakespeare Company.
 Written by Ella Hickson, it is a feminist reimagining of Barrie's original novel, putting Wendy 'the girl who would grow up' in the spotlight.
 The show became a sell out hit and the production was revived in 2015.

 In 2014 Button went on to play Annabella in 'Tis Pity She's a Whore at the Globe Theatre.
 Dominic Maxwell from The Times said of her performance, "Button has the ability to transmit the knottiest thoughts from behind an easy, poised demeanour.
 She is an exceptional performer."

 In 2016 she played Stef in They Drink It in the Congo at the Almeida Theatre.
 In 2018 she played Cecily Cardew in The Importance of Being Earnest in the West End.

 Personal life

-Button lives in London and has been married to screenwriter Henry Fleet since 2014.
-In 2017, their daughter, Fordy, was born.
+Button married screenwriter Henry Fleet in 2014 and they have a daughter.